CCRI-Cyberknights/page/docs/TESTING.md

 Modern testing using Playwright to ensure functionality across client-side routing, QR code generation, and cross-page navigation.
 The project uses Playwright for comprehensive end-to-end testing with better performance, reliability, and cross-browser support.

+**For troubleshooting layout issues and CSS changes:** See [Advanced Screenshot Analysis & AI-Powered Debugging](TROUBLESHOOTING.md#advanced-screenshot-analysis--ai-powered-debugging) in the troubleshooting guide.

 ## CI/CD Pipeline Drift Prevention

 ### Overview